behan101/Threat-Hunt-Port-of-Entry/README.md

 ---

-### 🚩 Flag 4: defense EVASION - Malware Staging Directory
+### 🚩 Flag 4: DEFENSE EVASION - Malware Staging Directory

 **Objective:**
 Attackers establish staging locations to organise tools and stolen data.
 Identifying these directories reveals the scope of compromise and helps locate additional malicious artefacts.
 Find the primary staging directory where malware was stored.